 The Cage should have no substrate in the bottom as this can be accidentally eaten by the chameleon as it tries to catch food.

-Instead plain paper should be used or better still, buy Reptarium Softray which slips over the base of the frame prior to putting on the outer mesh.
+Instead, the plain paper should be used, or better still, buy Reptarium Softray which slips over the base of the frame prior to putting on the outer mesh.

 This is also waterproof.

 In the UK you can safely put the entire cage outdoors in a sunny position.
-As the cage is mesh it will not overheat and the chameleons will benefit from the summer sun.
+As the cage meshes it will not overheat and the chameleons will benefit from the summer sun.